 - Regular presentations and discussions on the gender and equity activities performed by the CCB Member organisations will be made within the CCB Board.
 Experiences and updates will be forwarded to the CCB network.

-Links to organisations and governments working with gender issues.
+Links to resources, organisations and governments working with gender issues.

 - The European Women’s Lobby